gameflorist/dunedynasty/README.md

 ### Touchscreen Support

 _Dune Dynasty_ works very well with touchscreens (e.g. like Microsoft Surface Pro), since most actions are performed using the left mouse button.
 You can perform a right button click via a long (ca. 1 sec.) press.
 Commands are issued via the right button by default, but you can change this by setting `Control Style` to `Left Click` in the Game Control options.
 Then you can quickly select and command your units via short taps with your finger.
 To deselect units or structures perform a long press or simply _draw_ an empty rectangle into the sand.
 You can even zoom the viewport with a _pinch_ finger-movement.

+## Gameplay Enhancements

+_Dune Dynasty_ (and it's parent project _OpenDUNE_) feature several optional as well as always active enhancements and fixes over the original _Dune II_.
+A detailed list of can be found in the file [enhancement.txt](enhancement.txt).

+Here is an explanation of all optional enhancements, that can be enabled in-game in the main menu or game control options.
+They are disabled by default (except otherwise noted).

+### Gameplay options (main menu)

+- __Skip introduction video:__
+  Should be self explanatory.

+- __Brutal AI:__
+  Various AI changes to make the game tougher.
+Includes double production rate, half cost, flanking attacks, etc.

+- __Fog of war:__
+  Regrowing (_Warcraft_-style) shroud.

+- __Insatiable sandworms:__
+  In the original game, sandworms disappear after eating a set number of units.
+This makes them insatiable.

+- __Raise unit cap:__
+  _Dune II_ has 3 types of unit caps:
+  - A unit cap defined per house by the scenario (usually 25 for the player, and 20 for the CPU)
+  - A hard-coded overall cap of 102
+  - And a hard-coded cap per unit/group of units:
+    - Caryalls and Ornithopters: 11
+    - Saboteurs: 3
+    - All others (ground units): 80

+  This enhancement sets the scenario unit cap for all houses to 50, raises the overall cap to 322 and allows a total of 300 ground units (incl. saboteurs).
+  This enhancement is always enabled in multiplayer.

+- __Raise structure cap:__
+  _Dune II_ limits total structures on a map to about 70.
+This enhancement raises that limit by 100.
+This enhancement is always enabled in multiplayer.

+  __Note:__ Games saved with this option enabled will throw an error, when loaded without this option enabled!

+- __Show unit control info in outpost:__
+  Shows info about active/standby/max units to outpost text.
+Standby units are either:

+  - in production
+  - ordered in factory
+  - outstanding reinforcements
+  - usually 1 backup-harvester

+  This will always be enabled in skirmish/multiplayer.

+- __True game speed adjustment:__
+  _Dune II_'s game speed implementation doesn't affect scripts and other things.
+This enhancement takes care of that.
+It also fixes a bug with the range of the sonic tank.
+  (Enabled by default.)

+- __Consistent directional damage:__
+  In Dune II, attack damage is heavily dependent on the direction.
+Horizontal attacks make only half damage, while attacks from top or bottom make full damage.
+This enhancement makes attack damage consistent from all directions.
+It is always enabled in multiplayer.

+### Game control options (in-game)

+- __Health bars:__
+  Show health bars either for selected or all units.
+  (Enabled for selected units by default.)

+- __Hi-res overlays:__
+  Displays hi-res instead of pixelated overlays (e.g. selected unit overlay).
+  (Enabled by default.)

+- __Smooth unit animation:__
+  Smoother unit animations by rendering units (and bullets) as if they move every frame, and rotating top-down units to arbitrary angles.
+  (Enabled by default.)

+- __Infantry squad corpses:__
+  Display decaying infantry corpses.
+  (Enabled by default.)

 ## Saved games